torbendury/dangling-va/README.md

 This plugin was written by my own demand and is always subject to change.

+## Idea

+Deleting a `VolumeAttachment` is not possible, because normally Kubernetes itself watches the `VolumeAttachments` with help of the csi-driver.
+In certain situations, it can happen that the csi-driver is not able to handle a `VolumeAttachment` in the case of a node not being present anymore.

+Safely deleting a `VolumeAttachment` in this scenario is possible by patching out the Kubernetes finalizer.

+Detection and "deletion" is done convenient and automatic by this plugin.

 ## Installation

 To install the project, either download the repository as a ZIP file or clone it.
 Afterwards, you can use the `install` script (might need root to move the plugin to the right directory) or just move the `kubectl-dangling_va` script to the kubectl plugin directory.